Moh-Snoussi/mini-dependencies/README.md

 # Minimum Dependencies App

 **Minimum Dependencies APP** is a zero-bloat build tool and dev server for modular web apps.
-No frameworks, just clean, native components.
+No frameworks, just clean, native.

 ### Components:
 A component is defined via `data-component="welcome"` in your HTML: